 Of the 64 Ballarat men who died in October 1917 only 23 have a known grave.
 The other 41 have their names recorded among the 56,000 names on the Menin Gate Memorial in Belgium, so their tree and plaque in our Avenue of Honour affords each of them an individual memorial

 September 14th marked the anniversary of the death of the first Ballarat serviceman to lose his life in World War 1.
 Australia's first action of the war was in September 1914 when the Australian Naval and Military Expeditionary Force (ANMEF) was sent to New Guinea to neutralise a German colony and wireless base.
 Accompanying that force was the submarine AE1 whose crew included Ballarat's John 'Jack' Messenger.
 From Humffray Street South, Messenger had been educated at the Golden Point State School before joining the Royal Australian Navy in December 1912.
 On September 14th 1914, the AE1, with a crew of 35 men, disappeared without a trace off the New Guinea coast.
 It was not until December 2017 that the wreckage was found .....
 103 years later!
 It is believed that the AE1, had struck a previously uncharted reef.

 John Messenger is commemorated in the Avenue of Honour at Tree 1433.

 September - Tree Planting.
-During September, following good autumn rains and with now favourable planting conditions, Ballarat City Council plans to replace sixty-eight trees in the Avenue.
+During September, following good autumn rains and favourable planting conditions, Ballarat City Council has replaced sixty-eight trees in the Avenue.
 Some trees have been lost as a result of vehicle accidents while others have succumbed to the passage of time.
 Following the planting, the Arch of Victory/Avenue of Honour Committee will supervise the reinstatement of more than sixty commemorative plaques and the on-site repair of another forty, bringing our Avenue back to top condition.